INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Scientific aims and objectives of

-In summary, the \INSPIRE\, Project is a fundamental step forwards to shed light on the mechanisms responsible for the dramatic size-growth measured from $z\sim1$ to the present day Universe, and thus to better understand the formation and evolution of the most massive galaxies in our local Universe.

-The first step to reach all the above mentioned scientific goals is to study with great details the stellar populations of UCMGs, and thus finding the ones that are indeed relics.
-This is the main purpose of this paper, presenting the first Data Release of the spectra observed as part of the ESO Large Program (LP) that we describe in the next Section.
+In summary, the \INSPIRE\, Project is a fundamental step forwards in shedding light on the mechanisms responsible for the dramatic growth in size measured from $z\sim1$ to the present-day Universe, and thus in better understanding the formation and evolution of the most massive galaxies in our local Universe.
+The first step to reach all of the above-mentioned scientific goals is to study the stellar populations of UCMGs in great detail, and thus find the ones that are indeed relics.
+This is the main purpose of this paper, presenting the first Data Release of the spectra observed as part of the ESO LP that we describe in the following section.